Top 7 books every CTO should read

 Books for CTOs

-In this piece, we discuss seven books for CTOs — books that can give you all the advice that you’ll ever need.
-From people-management to leveraging new technologies, embracing change, and understanding your engineers, these seven books can prove to be an invaluable source of practical knowledge that you can use on a daily basis.
+From people management to leveraging new tech, embracing change, and understanding your engineers, these books can be an invaluable source of practical knowledge you can use daily.

 1. Modern CTO